What is a fixed index annuity?

 According to Investopedia, the definition of an indexed annuity is as follows: An indexed annuity is a special class of annuities that yields returns on contributions based on a specified equity-based index.

-At Annuity Watch USA, our definition or summary of an FIA is this: A fixed index annuity (FIA) is, in essence, a contract between a policyholder and an insurance company.
+Our definition or summary of an FIA is this: A fixed index annuity (FIA) is, in essence, a contract between a policyholder and an insurance company.
 In return for a set premium amount paid up front, the insurance company will provide regular payments in a fixed amount beginning at some date in the future and terminating at the agreed upon end date, or upon the passing of the policy holder.
-Unlike many traditional annuities that are limited by the amount of interest or growth outlined in a policy, fixed index annuities are designed to benefit from positive market movement, providing extra interest income on top of the predetermined payment amount.
+Unlike many traditional annuities that are limited by the amount of interest or growth outlined in a policy, a fixed index annuity is designed to benefit from positive market movement, providing extra interest income on top of the predetermined payment amount.

-As a hybrid annuity, fixed index annuities provide upside when the market grows and stability in trying times, providing a perfect balance of long term benefits.
+As a sort of hybrid of annuity other annuity types, FIAs provide upside when the market grows and stability in trying times, providing a perfect balance of long term benefits.
 By incorporating participation in stock market gains in a reduced fee environment, you can reap the benefits without any of the risks.